 The clock is running.
-Colorado SB 24-205 — the Colorado Artificial Intelligence Act — takes effect June 30, 2026, less than 90 days away.
-It is the most operationally detailed state AI law currently in force in the United States, and unlike the wave of federal proposals circulating in Washington, it is law right now.
-There is no federal preemption in effect, no court stay, and no small business exemption.
+Colorado SB 24-205 — the Colorado Artificial Intelligence Act — has a statutory effective date of June 30, 2026.
+It is the most operationally detailed state AI law in the United States, and unlike the wave of federal proposals circulating in Washington, it is law right now.
+However, as of April 27, 2026, enforcement has been judicially suspended pending rulemaking completion.

 For small teams deploying AI in any consequential decision context, this is the most urgent near-term compliance deadline in the US.
 Here is what the law requires and what you need to have ready.